flipbook-labs/storyteller/README.md

 [![CI](https://github.com/flipbook-labs/storyteller/actions/workflows/ci.yml/badge.svg)](https://github.com/flipbook-labs/storyteller/actions/workflows/ci.yml)

-Storyteller is a library for the discovery and rendering of UI stories.
-It powers our storybook plugin [flipbook](https://github.com/flipbook-labs/flipbook)
+Storyteller is a package for the discovery and rendering of UI stories and powers our storybook plugin [Flipbook](https://github.com/flipbook-labs/flipbook).

+The API for this package focuses around...
+1. Validation for the Story format and Storybook format
+2. Discvoery of valid ModuleScripts with `.story` and `.storybook` extensions
+3. Loading of Stories and Storybooks into a sandbox with cacheless module requiring
+4. Rendering stories into a container with lifecycle callbacks for updating and unmounting

+There also exist React hooks for ease of integration into storybook apps.

 ## Features